rtymea14/SPHContact/README.md

 Lead developer: Raihan Tayeb, Doctoral Candidate, University of Missouri-Columbia

 ## Overview
-A software package for mesoscopic simulation developed using open-sourced softwares, [OpenFOAM](https://openfoam.org), [OpenSMOKE++](https://www.opensmokepp.polimi.it), [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code) and [CFDEM](https://www.cfdem.com/cfdemrcoupling-open-source-cfd-dem-framework)
+A software package for low and high velocity impact simulation developed using the open-sourced program [LAMMPS 2015](https://lammps.sandia.gov/).

-It is employed to investigate the evaporation induced self-assembly of charged polymeric nanoparticles in microdroplet solution
+It is employed to investigate the cyclic isotropic jamming of 2d granular material.

 The software includes
 * A boundary particle detection model